pypa/flit/README.rst

        # foobar:main means the script will do: from foobar import main; main()
        foobar=foobar:main

-   There are other fields you can add - see the docs.
+   There are other fields you can add - see the pypi.ini page of the docs.

 3. Run this command to upload your code to PyPI::